kevindigo/quests-of-zeus/backlog.md

     - Success: Flip ours
     - Success: Flip not ours (favor, card, shield, god)
     - Success: Visible and ours
-  - Then implement FreeRecolorAction
-    - Tests for getRecolorActions:
-      - For each die and card and for each recolor level
-  - Then have the controller call recolor before explore shrine
   - Then remove a bunch of old tests and code

 == Cosmetic/Usability ==